List of American Pie characters: Kevin Meyers

 Kevin reappears in American Pie 2 where he, Jim, Oz and Finch return to their hometown in East Great Falls, Michigan, for the summer break after their first year of college.
 They attend a party hosted by Stifler, but not only does their new status as college students not give them any success with local girls, but the police also shut down the party.
 Kevin also has problems when he meets Vicky after their year away from each other; Vicky wants to be friends and Kevin is love-sick for her, but worried he will lose her completely.
 Desperately he calls his brother for advice, who tells him to move down to the beach and party hard.
 Together, they set off for a rented house by the beach in Grand Harbor, Michigan, where they intend to spend the whole summer, but Kevin is forced to invite Stifler along as well in order to successfully cover the costs.
 Kevin finds the boys jobs working as painters and decorators for a nearby house.
 The boys then plan to throw a huge summer party at the house, bigger than anything they've done before.
 The party begins at the beach house.
 Kevin sees his ex-girlfriend Vicky but is devastated when he sees her with a new boyfriend and leaves to go to the beach by himself.
 Oz, Finch and Jim follow him down, where he admits to them that he never got over Vicky and that with the party, he was hoping to relive his senior year prom night, in particular, sleeping with Vicky at the end of it.
 The others help Kevin realize that it will never happen, and the quartet return to the beach house to party hard.

-In the third film he reappears in a much smaller role, with no significance to the plot, in contrast to the first two and latter films.
-As a groomsman, he aids Jim in finding the wedding dress Michelle finally settles on after long hours of searching which is made by only one designer working for one store, so Jim, Kevin and Finch, with Stifler tagging along sets out to find the dressmaker for her.
-They go to Chicago looking for her and end up in a gay bar.
-Stifler has a dance-off to make up for his meanness towards a man, Mr. Belvedere, who knows the dressmaker.
-In the meantime Stifler arranges a bachelor party for everyone at Jim's house except Jim who unknowingly has arranged a "special dinner" for Michelle's parents before the wedding.
-Kevin, Finch, and Stifler are then introduced to Fraulein Brandi and Officer Krystal by Mr. Belvedere and then play submissive and dominant roles with them respectively.
-While this is going on, Jim enters the house and Michelle's parents are badly embarrassed.
-Notably, he is absent from the wedding reception.